 To see what users like, you can:

-1. do a search to see if there’s a thread with a lot of upvotes for the thing you’re intending to make.
+1. do a search to see if there’s a thread or stories with a lot of upvotes for the thing you’re intending to make.

 2. look at what those users already like…

-For example, let’s say we’re creating an app for people who like fitness.
+For example, let’s say we’re creating a mobile app for people who like fitness.

 Go to https://www.reddit.com/r/Fitness/top/ and you’ll find this:

-It is a useful practice to also check to see whether what you’re making satisfies the need of a growing market.
+It is a useful practice to also check to see whether what you’re making satisfies the need for a growing market.

-This applies not just to apps, but to anything you do as an entrepreneur.
+This applies not just to mobile apps, but to anything you do as an entrepreneur.

 You can understand markets to be one of three things: 1. fads, 2. dying, or 3. growing.